elstudio/actions-settings/README.md

 Actions-settings runs the probot/settings app, and it requires permissions sufficient to do whatever you specify in `settings.yml`.
 Updating labels, for example, can be done with the default permissions that `secrets.GITHUB_TOKEN` provides.

-Chaning other settings require more powers, though.
+Changing other settings require more powers, though.
 Branch protections, for example, require admin-level permissions.

-While you could use a PAT with elevated permissions for this, it's generally better to use a GitHub App to generate a temporary token with just the necessary permissions.
+While you could use a PAT with elevated permissions for this, it's generally better to use a GitHub App to generate a temporary token with just the permissions you need.
+And yes, there's an action for this!
 See [peter-murray/workflow-application-token-action](https://github.com/peter-murray/workflow-application-token-action) for an action that makes this easy.

 Here's an example of a workflow that uses an application token to authenticate: